-Sunday 14th Jul 2019: Pride comes before a fallAmos 7:7-17
+Sunday 14th Jul 2019: Pride comes before a fall

-9 And the high places of Isaac shall be desolate, and the sanctuaries of Israel shall be laid waste; and I will rise against the house of Jeroboam with the sword.
+9 and the high places of Isaac shall be desolate, and the sanctuaries of Israel shall be laid waste; and I will rise against the house of Jeroboam with the sword.

-10 Then Amaziah the priest of Bethel sent to Jeroboam king of Israel, saying, Amos hath conspired against thee in the midst of the house of Israel: the land is not able to bear all his words.
+10 Then Amaziah the priest of Beth-el sent to Jeroboam king of Israel, saying, Amos hath conspired against thee in the midst of the house of Israel: the land is not able to bear all his words.

-17 Therefore thus saith the LORD; Thy wife shall be an harlot in the city, and thy sons and thy daughters shall fall by the sword, and thy land shall be divided by line; and thou shalt die in a polluted land: and Israel shall surely go into captivity forth of his land.
+17 therefore thus saith Jehovah: Thy wife shall be a harlot in the city, and thy sons and thy daughters shall fall by the sword, and thy land shall be divided by line; and thou thyself shalt die in a land that is unclean, and Israel shall surely be led away captive out of his land.

-27 And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.
+27 And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbor as thyself.

 28 And he said unto him, Thou hast answered right: this do, and thou shalt live.

-30 And Jesus answering said, A certain man went down from Jerusalem to Jericho, and fell among thieves, which stripped him of his raiment, and wounded him, and departed, leaving him half dead.
+30 Jesus made answer and said, A certain man was going down from Jerusalem to Jericho; and he fell among robbers, who both stripped him and beat him, and departed, leaving him half dead.

-31 And by chance there came down a certain priest that way: and when he saw him, he passed by on the other side.
+31 And by chance a certain priest was going down that way: and when he saw him, he passed by on the other side.

-32 And likewise a Levite, when he was at the place, came and looked on him, and passed by on the other side.
+32 And in like manner a Levite also, when he came to the place, and saw him, passed by on the other side.

-33 But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion on him,
+33 But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he was moved with compassion,

-34 And went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
+34 and came to him, and bound up his wounds, pouring on them oil and wine; and he set him on his own beast, and brought him to an inn, and took care of him.

-35 And on the morrow when he departed, he took out two pence, and gave them to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.
+35 And on the morrow he took out two shillings, and gave them to the host, and said, Take care of him; and whatsoever thou spendest more, I, when I come back again, will repay thee.

-36 Which now of these three, thinkest thou, was neighbour unto him that fell among the thieves?
+36 Which of these three, thinkest thou, proved neighbor unto him that fell among the robbers?

-37 And he said, He that shewed mercy on him.
-Then said Jesus unto him, Go, and do thou likewise.
+37 And he said, He that showed mercy on him.
+And Jesus said unto him, Go, and do thou likewise.

 Honorary Assistant Minister